 Dark chocolate is a rich source of antioxidants and minerals, and it generally contains less sugar than milk chocolate.

-Some research suggests that dark chocolate may help lower the risk of heart disease, reduce inflammation and insulin resistance, and improve brain function.
+Some research suggests that dark chocolate may help lower the risk of heart disease, reduce inflammation and insulin resistance, increase the diversity of the gut microbiome, and improve brain function.

-People who are interested in adding dark chocolate to their diet should keep in mind that it is high in fat and calories, so moderation is key.
+People interested in adding dark chocolate to their diet should keep in mind that it is high in fat and calories, so moderation is key.